 Simple, right?
 Except there’s something else.

-Some women seem to experience a one-day drop in temperature around the time of implantation.
+Some women seem to experience a 1-day drop in temperature around the time of implantation.
 This is different than the drop in temperature that means your period is coming — in the case of an imminent period, your temperature would stay low.

 In the case of implantation dip, your temp drops for one day and then goes back up.
 It’s thought that this might be due to a rise in estrogen, but it’s not entirely understood.